Simplify Classroom Language

 Simplify Classroom Language: The language of the classroom can swirl about a student with receptive language or working memory difficulties .

-With the, at times, loud and noisy environment of a classroom children with language impairment can lose their way if the teacher's message is unclear or too
+With the, at times, loud and noisy environment of a classroom children with language impairment can lose their way if the teacher's message is unclear or too complex to understand.

 However, classroom teachers who simplify their language give students a much better